AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 **Result**

 Dynamic Media assets available on Sites deployment get configured to read-only mode automatically.
+You cannot use Dynamic Media to process assets on the Sites deployment.

 **Scenario 2**